Georges Ugeux

 Georges Ugeux is a dual citizen of Belgium, his native country, and the United States, and was Group Executive Vice President of the New York Stock Exchange from 1996 to 2003.
 His banking career began in the 1970s in Europe, and he is currently the CEO of Galileo Global Advisors, a New York-based investment bank catering to emerging markets.
 He is a notable member of the Belgian diaspora, due to his influence in the world of international finance.
-He is a frequent public speaker and an op-ed contributor to the Huffington Post.
+He is a frequent public speaker and an op-ed contributor to the Huffington Post and a blogger on Medium.

 Early life

-Born in 1945 in Belgium, Ugeux's upbringing was both Walloon and Flemish.
+Born in 1945 in Belgium, Ugeux's upbringing was in French.
 In the late 1960s he studied at Université catholique de Louvain, graduating in Economics and Doctor of Law.
 He told the newspaper Le Soir in 1995 that, at that time, he had been deeply troubled by the language feud known as Walen Buiten, and, consequently, he embraced the European ideal.